 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
-We saw evidence that staff received safeguarding training.
-Safeguarding scenarios were discussed every three months as part of the staff meetings.
-The organisation had developed different scenarios for both children and vulnerable adults.
-Staff told us this was useful and encouraged staff to discuss different situations and what they would do.
-Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.
+Staff received safeguarding training and knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.